 To change the direction of travel simply swap the polarity of the DC power source to the two actuator leads (this may be achieved using hardware such as our rocker switch harness or GLA-CU-X3 remote control unit).
 By varying the input voltage between 0-12V DC it is possible to control the speed of the actuator.
 Reducing the voltage will also reduce load capacity (for example at 6V the actuator will have roughly half of the maximum load capacity at 12V).

-This actuator is designed primarily for compression loads, it will typically work OK in tension, up to the same rated maximum load, but can be more susceptible to damage from overloading.
+This actuator is designed primarily for compression loads, it will typically work OK in tension up to the same rated maximum load, but is is more vulnerable to damage from overloading when under tension.
 Avoid shock or impact loads (exceeding the rating) through the mounting points which could damage the actuator.

 Ensure that the control hardware and power source are capable of providing sufficient current for the loads you expect the actuator to experience.
 We cannot be held liable for damage caused to connected hardware due to inappropriate hardware selection.